-- infrastructure, community assets and assets under construction - depreciated historical cost; - vehicles, plant and equipment depreciated historical cost basis as a proxy for current value due to the short useful lives, or low value (or both).
-Energy from Waste PFI plant is valued at current value; - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH); - surplus assets current value, determined using the fair value approach by the measurement of the highest and best use value; and, - all other assets current value, determined using the amount that would be paid for the asset in its existing use (existing use value - EUV).
+- infrastructure, community assets and assets under construction - depreciated historical cost; - vehicles, plant and equipment depreciated historical cost basis as a proxy for current value due to the short useful lives, or low value (or both); - dwellings current value, determined using the basis of existing use value for social housing (EUV-SH); - surplus assets current value, determined using the fair value approach by the measurement of the highest and best use value. - all other assets current value, determined using the amount that would be paid for the asset in its existing use (existing use value - EUV).